MEET OUR INSTRUCTORS

 Ella Ashlin

-Voice, Piano Instructor
+Voice and Piano Instructor

 From Eden Prairie, MN, Ella graduated from Minnesota Virtual Academy in 2020 and is currently obtaining a Bachelor of Science in Elementary Education through Grand Canyon University.